 Preparation

-- line the baking plate with baking paper.
+- Line the baking tray with parchment paper.

 Until the first rise

-- Let the dough rise for 90 minutes in a warm place until it has doubled in size.
+- Rise 90 minutes in a warm place until doubled in size.

 Until the second rise

 - Roll each piece of dough into a ball.
 Then place your thumb at the bottom of the ball and pull the dough downwards.
-Take your thumb out and close the hole in the bottom of the dough.
+Shape into balls and close the bottom seam well.

 - Cover the balls with the slightly damp dish cloth and then with the plastic foil.